 Topical authority is a measure of how authoritative a website is in a particular niche, as opposed to a single keyword.

 Since Google’s Hummingbird update was released, there has been an increased focus on topical authority.
-This is because Hummingbird gives greater weight to websites that are considered to be experts in a particular topic, as opposed to those that are just optimized for a specific keyword.
+This is because Hummingbird gives greater weight to websites considered experts in a particular topic, as opposed to those just optimized for a specific keyword.

 A topical site is a website that focuses on a specific topic.

-This can be a website about a particular niche, like photography, or it can be a website that covers a wide range of topics, like a news site.
+This can be a website about a particular niche, like photography, or a website that covers a wide range of topics, like a news site.

-Topical sites are often considered to be more authoritative than those that cover a broad range of topics.
+Topical sites are often considered more authoritative than those that cover a broad range of topics.

 What is relevance in SEO?